Medical Program Assistant | Mental Health Services

 For more than 100 years, our physicians, nurses, psychologists, and counselors have offered high-quality health care and wellness services that are culturally respectful, fiscally responsible, and developmentally appropriate to student needs.
 With more than 100,000 student visits each year, our integrated care model promotes and protects the health of our campus community so that students benefit from them whether or not they ever receive care at UHS.

 Our stated mission is “To enhance learning and student success by promoting, protecting, and restoring health and well-being.”

-Most UHS funding comes from tuition and the Student Health Fee, one of the segregated fees paid by all students who are enrolled for course credit.
+UHS is primarily funded by tuition and the Student Health Fee, one of the segregated fees paid by all students who are enrolled for course credit.
 For that reason, there is no charge for most UHS services.
-To maintain a financial structure that delivers a wide range of services while keeping costs as low as possible, UHS does charge for some products and services, such as most immunizations, third-party physicals, and crutches.
+To maintain a financial structure that delivers a wide range of services while keeping costs low, UHS does charge for some products and services, such as most immunizations, third-party physicals, and crutches.
 Some UHS functions are supported by grant funding.
-Learn more about Costs and Billing »